 - fresh cilantro sprigs

-Place 2 tbsp of coconut oil in a large skillet.
+- Place 2 tablespoon of coconut oil in a large skillet.
 While oil is heating, cut tempeh into 1" triangles.
-Add to the hot skillet - the tempeh should sizzle when added - and sauté for about 5 minutes, until browned and crispy.
+Add to the hot skillet - the tempeh should sizzle when added - and sauté for about 5 minutes until browned and crispy.
 Remove from heat and place in a small bowl.
-Mix in 1/4 cup Thai Peanut Sauce and set aside.
+Mix in ¼ cup Thai Peanut Sauce and set aside.

-Heat remaining 1 tbsp of coconut oil in the same cast iron skillet.
+- Heat remaining 1 tablespoon of coconut oil in the same cast iron skillet.
 Add spiralized sweet potatoes and sauté 3-4 minutes, stirring occasionally, until sweet potatoes are rich in color and tender.
 Remove from heat.
 Toss with remaining peanut sauce.